walshbr/introduction-to-text-analysis/archives/tei.md

 > How does it mean?

 Computers have a hard with abstract concepts like this.
 They tend to work in hierarchies and clear-cut structures, and, even then, only know about those structures that someone has told it about.
 For example, if I were to say to a computer, "Hey!
 Find me the poem in this lesson!"
 It would have no idea what I was talking about: I have to let find some way of telling it where it can find the poem.
-Right now it just thinks the text up there is no different from the other lines of thext on this page.
+Right now it just thinks the text up there is no different from the other lines of text on this page.

 A computer program looking at the above passage from Oscar Wilde's *The Ballad of Reading Gaol* would, most likely, not even recognize those six lines as related in any way.
-But we might be interested in making the computer better able to represent the kinds of things that a human might find interesting in the passage.
+Nor it would understand anything about how the internal components of those lines relate to each other.
+There are a number of ways to do this, and we can get towards one that works for a computer by working through a few that you might use on your own.

+Think about all the annotations that you put on your own pages as you read them.
+If you are anything like me, your markings tend to be all over the place.
+But imagine if you were to systematically note certain structual features of the text.
 We can think of the passage, after all, as a series of nested concepts:

 * There is a stanza.
 * This stanza contains some lines.